marcus-downing/wireframe-b/README.md

 A base WordPress theme building on Twitter Bootstrap.

+Rather than interactive design tools, this theme is intended for developers of high-performance themes, running Linux, Unix, Mac OS or similar.
+It requires Wordpress 4.0, PHP 5.4 and Node.js.

 **WARNING: Project in early development, not even vaguely ready to use!**

-Requires Wordpress 4.0, PHP 5.4 and Node.js.
-This theme is intended for developers running Linux, Unix or Mac OS, or with access to equivalent command-line tools.

 ## Overview

-This base theme is built to find the best balance between fast web pages, responsive design, a rich set of options and a smooth development process.
+This base theme is built to find the best balance between fast web pages, responsive design, and a smooth development process.
+Its benefits include:

+ - Fewer HTTP requests
+ - Smaller HTML, minified Javascript and CSS
+ - Easier separation of layout from content
+ - All the features of Bootstrap, with PHP helper functions
+ - Keep your private details private by not publishing the sources

-Using this theme involves a single build step (automated with Grunt) that compiles stylesheets, compiles and minifies scripts and so on.
+It does this with a build step (automated with Grunt) that compiles stylesheets, minifies scripts and so on.
+It takes files in a `src` directory, including:
-The result is fewer HTTP requests, less to download, and easier debugging.

-It builds the theme from files in a `src` directory, including:

  - Images to resize and compress
  - Javascript files to minify and combine